cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

 be found [here](https://github.com/cah6/haskell-nix-skeleton-1).

 ## Why Nix
-First of all, why use Nix for your development environment at all, instead of Stack, the main alternative?
+First of all, why use Nix for your development environment at all instead of Stack, the main alternative?
-To be clear, I think Stack is quite good at getting a development environment up quickly and easily -- if you'd like to read more about it, the [stack guide](https://docs.haskellstack.org/en/stable/GUIDE/) is pretty good, and the first few sections of [this post](https://lexi-lambda.github.io/blog/2018/02/10/an-opinionated-guide-to-haskell-in-2018/) are awesome for understanding how to get it working with your IDE and explaining some of the gotchas.
+To be clear, I think Stack is quite good at getting a development environment up quickly and painlessly -- if you'd like to read more about it, the [stack guide](https://docs.haskellstack.org/en/stable/GUIDE/) is pretty good, and the first few sections of [this post](https://lexi-lambda.github.io/blog/2018/02/10/an-opinionated-guide-to-haskell-in-2018/) are awesome for understanding how to get it working with your IDE and explaining some of the gotchas.